This document shows you how to get started with LEB. Before using LEB, please read Pricing Overview to learn about its billable items and prices.

 - After activating CSS, you will get 20 GB of playback traffic for the Chinese mainland for free.

 - The steps to configure domain names for LEB are the same as those for LVB.
-If you have activated LVB, you can get started with LEB from Step 4.
+If you are already using LVB, you can skip to Step 4.
 Get a playback URL.

-To use CSS, you should have at least one push domain name, and one playback domain name.
+To use CSS, you should have at least one push domain name and one playback domain name.
 You cannot use one domain name for both push and playback.

-You can add your own domain names.
+You can add your own domain names with ICP filing numbers.